 Infrared rangefinders use triangulation to work out how far away an object is.
 Triangulation detects the angle of the beam and uses this to determine how far away the target is.

 Finally, optical rangefinders are monocular devices containing lenses that zoom onto a target to find the pin height and convert this into a distance using a scale built into the device.
 These are an economical option because they don’t need batteries or charging.
+While optical rangefinders are a budget-friendly choice, they can struggle in low visibility conditions.
+For hunting in challenging environments, consider investing in a high-quality thermal monocular like one of the best thermal monoculars to spot prey through brush or at night.

 There are many positives when it comes to using a rangefinder for hunting.
 Firstly, having a rangefinder will mean you’re more likely to hit your target since you’ll know exactly how far away it is.
 Secondly, they help you with slopes and you’ll be able to use it to get a more accurate distance with the slope considered.